lsulibraries/drupal_book_access/README.txt

 individual book.
 Generally, book node with no parent is referred to as a "book", while a book node that is positioned beneath another book node is considered a "book page".

-This module is based loosely on the forum_access module.